elifesciences/sciencebeam-texture/README.md

 * nginx will forward requests based on the path (e.g. root to texture, `/api` to ScienceBeam)
 * Other ports may also be exposed but are not required

+Note: If the ScienceBeam API request fails the first time, this may be due to a timeout while it is loading the models.
+It may work on subsequent requests.

 ### Convert Sample PDFs using ScienceBeam Container

 ```bash